Apple Cider Vinegar

 If you are unsure which amount works best for you, discuss the dosage of ACV with your health provider to learn whether you can add it to your diet or replace it with a more fitting alternative.

-Is Apple Cider Vinegar Safe To Use?
+Is Apple Cider Vinegar Safe to Use?

 Apple cider vinegar is very safe to use and usually doesn't cause any severe side effects for healthy people.
 As long as it is consumed in moderation (no more than two tablespoons per day), it serves its purpose as an addition to salads, a food preservative, or a home remedy.